Skip to main content

 Most travelers reach Australia by air, since it’s surrounded by vast oceans on all sides.
 There are no land borders, and passenger ships are rare.

-Australia has several international airports, the busiest being:
+Australia has several international airports, which are conveniently connected with across world:

 • Sydney (SYD) – New South Wales